-This feature helps users differentiate between replicated objects and original objects, in case of master and replicated engine, both are registered with DCT.
+This feature helps users differentiate between replicated objects and original objects, in the case of parent and replicated engines, both are registered with DCT.

 Operations dashboard

 Monitor and manage enterprise data activities in real time using a new central view.
 This provides visibility to the current status across the full complement of Delphix transactions, including provision, refresh, teardown, and compliance jobs.